 Robert J. Chalfin CPA, Esq.
-The Chalfin Group Inc. Bridgepointe 45 Bridge Street Metuchen, NJ 08840 732/321-1099 T bob@chalfin.com Campus Office: 422 Vance Hall Office hours: by appointment DRAFT Course Description Overview The objective of this course is to enable students to develop the skills and knowledge of the acquisition process as it relates to entrepreneurial businesses.
+The Chalfin Group Inc. Bridgepointe 45 Bridge Street Metuchen, NJ 08840 732/321-1099 T bob@chalfin.com Campus Office: 422 Vance Hall Office hours: by appointment Course Description Overview The objective of this course is to enable students to develop the skills and knowledge of the acquisition process as it relates to entrepreneurial businesses.
 Students will be expected to apply both their academic training and prior business experience to the class.
 The course requirements will consist of assigned readings, class discussions, caselets, and a final project.
-Topics that will be discussed in class include locating a business, due diligence, valuation, adding synergy, tax considerations, obtaining capital, structuring purchases, employee retention plans, and post-closing integration.
+Some of the topics that will be discussed in class include locating a business, due diligence, valuation, adding synergy, tax considerations, obtaining capital, search funds, structuring purchases, employee retention plans, and post-closing integration.
 The course is practical and comprehensive.
 It is designed to provide you with the skills, techniques, and tools to assess, evaluate, synthesize, value, structure, and consummate a business acquisition while having a meaningful and challenging learning experience.
-A day or two before each class, I will post the lecture slides on the webCafe.
+A day or two before each class, I will post the lecture slides on Canvas.
 The slides are designed to provide an outline, but not a complete transcript, of the topics that will be covered in class.
 Since the class discussions are an important part of the learning process, you should not register for this course unless you are prepared to attend and actively participate in each class.
 If you do not attend the first class meeting, you cannot be enrolled in the course.
-Course Submissions and Grade Composition The course submission requirements, deadlines, and grade composition are as follows: • Class participation- 30% Your contributions will be evaluated after each class.

-• Homework- 20% There will be four homework assignments that will be posted on the webCafe the Thursday before the second, third, fourth, and fifth classes.
+To encourage candid conversations in class, you should not record any of the lectures.
+Course Submissions and Grade Composition The course submission requirements, deadlines, and grade composition are as follows: • Class participation- 30% Your contributions will be evaluated after each class. • Homework- 20% There will be four homework assignments that will be posted on Canvas the Thursday before the second, third, fourth, and fifth classes.
 The assignments, which are short caselets, will be due at 9 p.m. the night before these classes.
-Your response should be two pages or less, and you will be expected to discuss and defend your answers in class. • Final Project- 50% The final project will be a case study that will be distributed after the fifth class.
+Your response should be two pages or less, and you will be expected to discuss and defend your answers in class.
+The homework is designed to encourage you to think about the readings and facilitate active participation in class.
+In many cases, there is no single correct answer to the homework problems. • Final Project- 50% The final project will be a case study that will be distributed before the last class.
 As an alternative to the final project, you have the option of preparing an acquisition analysis of an existing business.
-The requirements for the acquisition analysis are posted on the webCafe and will be distributed in the first class.
+The requirements for the acquisition analysis are posted on Canvas and will be distributed in the first class.
 Either project can be prepared individually or in a group of 2 to 5 students.
-Regardless of whether you choose to do the final or alternative project, they are both due on March 2, 2012.
-The homework assignments and the final project should be submitted via the webCafe.
+Regardless of whether you choose to do the final or alternative project, they are both due on March 7, 2014.
+The homework assignments and the final project should be submitted via Canvas.
 If an assignment is submitted late, your grade will be penalized.
 Accessibility I am available to meet and can be reached via email and telephone to assist you.
 I will try to meet as many students as possible for lunch or dinner during the course.
 Reading Materials - Chalfin, Robert J.; Selling Your IT Business: Valuation, Finding the Right Buyer, and Negotiating the Deal.
-John Wiley & Sons, Inc. (2006) ISBN 0-471-74076-4 (RJC). - The bulk pack can be obtained from Study.net through Wharton Reprographics. - A selection of the lecture's slides will be posted before each class on the webCafe.
+John Wiley & Sons, Inc. (2006) ISBN 0-471-74076-4 (RJC). - The bulk pack can be obtained from Study.net through Wharton Reprographics. - A selection of the lecture's slides will be posted before each class on Canvas.
 Course Schedule: